Dan-C4/commentChecker/README.md

 - Python 3.6 or higher
 - OpenAI Python library
-- An OpenAI API key with access to GPT-3.5-Turbo or GPT-4 models
+- An OpenAI API key with access to GPT-4 models

 ## Installation